LaoWangBosch/Understanding-Driver-Intention-by-Navigation-Path-guided-AI-planning/README.md

 ## 🚗 Overview

-Recent advancements in imitation learning (IL)-based planning for autonomous driving have shown impressive scalability.
-However, existing approaches often struggle with **mode collapse** or **directional deviations**, resulting in plans that fail to align with human driving intentions.
+Despite impressive progress in imitation-learning (IL)-based planning for autonomous driving, existing frameworks often struggle with:

-### 🔎 What's Missing?
-A critical gap lies in the **lack of explicit modeling of navigation paths**, leading to **causal misidentification** in planning tasks.
-Navigation paths provide high-level guidance that humans intuitively follow—but most E2E planners ignore this essential component.
+- **Mode collapse**
+- **Directional deviations**
+These issues result in trajectories that fail to align with **human driving intentions**.

+We identify the **missing link**:
+> 🔎 **Explicit modeling of navigation paths.**
+Navigation paths provide **high-level causal guidance** in human driving, but are often ignored in current planning frameworks.

+---

+## ✨ Our Contributions

+✅ **Navigation Path Integration in IL Planners**
+- Two simple yet effective frameworks for **anchor-based** and **non-anchor-based** planners.
+- **Navigation paths** are fused as **causal priors**, eliminating mode collapse and directional deviation issues.

+✅ **Toolchain for Navigation Path Generation**
+- Automatic extraction of navigation paths from **any dataset**, via our **HMM-based recovery algorithm**.

+✅ **Extended NAVSIM Dataset with Navigation Annotations**
+- Released to the community to benchmark navigation-path-enhanced planning.

+✅ **Comprehensive Experiments**
+- Multi-baseline comparison
+- Cross-dataset validation
+- Multi-metric assessments (planning accuracy & safety)

 ---